10 Steps To Help You Be Effective With Your Copywriting

 5. Write Conversationally, or in Second Person: Make It More Personal

 When writing copy, you need to be aware of how you are addressing readers.
 Therefore, you need to focus your content so you write in the second person, using second-person pronouns, such as you and your.
-Writing content completely in the first-person (I and me) or third-person (we, us, and ours) does not send the message directly to your customer.
+Writing content completely in the first-person (and me) or third-person (we, us, and ours) does not send the message directly to your customer.

 If you want customers to keep reading then, you must focus on writing that is intended for them, not for yourself.
 Therefore, you need to write in the second person most of the time.
 For example, it is better to say: